Emperor Shun: Descendants

-According to tradition, the Hu people are believed to be descendants of Emperor Shun.
-Gui Man, a direct descendant of Shun, became known as Chen Hugong or Duke Hu of Chen, meaning Duke Hu who founded the State of Chen.
-Later Chen dynasty emperors such as Chen Baxian would also claim descent from Shun.
+According to tradition, the Hu people are descendants of Emperor Shun.
+Gui Man, a direct descendant of Shun, became known as Chen Hugong (Duke Hu of Chen) and founded the State of Chen.
+Later emperors of the Chen dynasty, such as Chen Baxian, also claimed descent from Shun.

-Hồ is the Sino-Vietnamese pronunciation of 胡 pinyin.
-Hồ Quý Ly, the founder of the Hồ dynasty, also claimed descent from Duke Hu of Chen and thereby direct descent from Shun.
-The Hồ family in Vietnam originated from China's Zhejiang province around the 900s.
+Hồ is the Sino-Vietnamese pronunciation of (胡) pinyin.
+Hồ Quý Ly, the founder of the Hồ dynasty, also claimed descent from Duke Hu of Chen and, by extension, from Shun.
+The Hồ family in Vietnam originated in China's Zhejiang Province around the 10th century.

-Tian (田) and Yuan (袁) also claim descent from the State of Chen.
+The Tian (田) and Yuan (袁) lineages also claim descent from the State of Chen.